Sony Computer Entertainment Europe

 The ICO correctly observed that the poorly-hashed passwords may be able to be used by the attackers to compromise customer’s accounts at other sites where the customer used the same username and password.
 This appeared to influence his thoughts on the size of the monetary penalty.
 However it is interesting to consider whether the poor password management practices of consumers should affect how an organisation chooses to value, and therefore protect, stored passwords.
 Should passwords be valued as a credential for just the single site, or valued (and protected accordingly) because it is known that many customers’ passwords will also be able to be used to access unrelated sites?

-It has been reported that Sony intends to appeal the MPN to the Information Tribunal.
+It has been reported that Sony intends to appeal the MPN to the Information Tribunal and although an appeal was initially launched, this was later withdrawn.

 Prospect